The Private Equity Review: Norway

 The Norwegian economy is, to a large degree, directly or indirectly, exposed to the oil and gas extraction and related industries.
-The Norwegian economy was less affected than other countries by the consequences of the financial crisis of 2007–2008 and the subsequent sovereign debt issues in Europe, in part because of the income it derived from oil and gas extraction.
+In part because of the income it derived from oil and gas extraction, the Norwegian economy and public finances were less affected than those of other countries by the financial crisis of 2007–2008 and the subsequent sovereign debt issues in Europe.
+The same case can be made for expenses in relation to the covid-19 health emergency.
 However, the substantial reduction in the price of oil that started in 2014 (from US$115 per barrel in June 2014 to approximately US$30 at the start of 2016, since levelling out at around half of its 2014 high)2 had quite immediate effects in the Norwegian 'real' economy.
-This led to severely reduced investment activity, lay-offs of personnel and debt restructuring in the oil-related sectors.
-Although the sector has mostly successfully restructured to the new level of oil prices, investment activity has more recently seen signs of abating following the decision of some investors to 'decarbonise' their portfolios as part of their sustainability strategies, a trend that may be set to strengthen as the European Union (EU) Taxonomy Regulation enters into force in the coming year.
+This led to severely reduced investment activity, lay-offs of personnel and debt restructuring in the oil and gas-related sectors.
+Although the sector has mostly successfully restructured to the new level of prices, investment activity was subsequently lower following the decision of some investors to 'decarbonise' their portfolios as part of their sustainability strategies.
+Energy shortage and increasing gas prices, coupled with proposals for considering gas a 'green' energy source under the European Union (EU) Taxonomy Regulation may however reverse this trend.
 Future investor appetite for the sector will be important for its development.
-Lower investments may also drive up oil prices and potential return.

-With respect to investments made by funds advised by Norwegian sponsors,3 there was a sharp drop from top levels in 2016 of 12 billion Norwegian kroner to 8.5 billion Norwegian kroner in 2017, levelling out at 8.1 and 8.3 billion Norwegian kroner in 2018 and 2019, respectively.
-2019 did see record high total investments of 32 billion Norwegian kroner, but where foreign funds composed 83 per cent.
-There were no public-to-private deals (of any significance) in 2018 or 2019.
-However, in 2020, game developer Funcom was delisted having been acquired by Chinese Tencent, and NextGentel was delisted in 2019 subsequent to acquisition by its large investor Kistefos.4
+During 2020, funds advised by Norwegian sponsors3 deployed a total of 9.5 billion Norwegian kroner compared to 8.1 and 8.3 billion Norwegian kroner in 2018 and 2019, respectively.
+There were no public-to-private deals (of any significance) in 2019 or 2021.
+In 2020, game developer Funcom was delisted having been acquired by Chinese Tencent, and NextGentel was delisted in 2019 subsequent to acquisition by its large investor Kistefos.4

-In 2018, government-backed venture investor Investinor (see below) partially exited poLight through an initial public offering (IPO), as was the case for fitness group Sats Elixia, previously controlled by Altor.
-There has been a lasting decline in the number of exits being made in the form of an IPO, mirroring a decline of the Oslo Stock Exchange as a source for risk capital.
+There has been a lasting decline in the number of exits being made in the form of an IPO.
 This trend may indicate that IPOs are not seen as being as viable an exit route as previously in the Norwegian market, except in exceptional cases.
-Listings on the main exchange have also been eclipsed by listings on the multilateral trading facility Merkur Market under the Oslo Børs umbrella.
-In 2019, Oslo Børs was acquired by the French Euronext group, and will become more integrated with the Euronext capital market infrastructure and has migrated to the Euronext trading platform.
+Listings on the Euronext Oslo Stock Exchange main exchange have been eclipsed by listings on the multilateral trading facility Euronext Growth Oslo.
+Together with the main market, listings were at an all-time high during 2021, but did not include any private equity exits.

-As at the start of 2021, a total of 205 Norwegian alternative investment fund managers were registered or authorised by the Financial Supervisory Authority of Norway, compared to 167 the year before and 147 in 2018.6 Approximately half are private equity managers.
-The exact number of alternative investment funds established in Norway is unclear, as some private equity funds will still be covered by the grandfathering rules under the Alternative Investment Fund Managers Act (the AIF Act), implementing the EU Alternative Investment Fund Managers Directive (AIFMD).
-The recent increase in numbers is likely also related to the fact that the regulator has stated that it views single asset funds (which has been an important asset class within real estate in Norway) as within the scope of the AIF Act.
+As at the start of 2022, a total of 235 Norwegian alternative investment fund managers were registered or authorised by the Financial Supervisory Authority of Norway, compared to 205 the year before and 167 in 2019.6 Approximately half are private equity managers.
+The increase in numbers is likely related to the fact that the regulator has stated that it views single asset funds (which has been an important asset class within real estate in Norway) as within the scope of the AIF Act.